Debapriya-Tula/Solve-it-in-a-go/README.md

 # Solve it in a go
 A Django web app which takes in an image of a math expression and returns you the answer as well as the solution for the same.
-It also returns the latex equivalent of the expression/equation in the input image.
+It also returns the LaTeX equivalent of the expression/equation in the input image.
 The tool is built with a primary objective to help educationally disadvantaged parents evaluate their children's math homeworks.

 ## setup